 Health Justice: Engaging Critical Perspectives in Health Law & Policy

-This conference, and an accompanying symposium issue to be published in the Journal of Law, Medicine & Ethics will foster theory, practice, and action on health justice.
+The Health Justice: Engaging Critical Perspectives Initiative fosters theory, practice, and action on health justice.
 Our focus is on applying critical perspectives—including critical race theory, Lat Crit, ClassCrit, black feminist theory, feminist legal theory, queer theory, critical disability studies, and more—to the most pressing challenges in health law and policy.
-We have a big-tent vision of health law and policy, encompassing public health, health care, bioethics, and global health.
+We have a big-tent vision of health law and policy, encompassing public health, the social determinants of health, health care, bioethics, and global health.